CathPy - Python Bioinformatics Toolkit for CATH (Protein Classification).

 $ python3 -m venv venv $ source venv/bin/activate $ pip install -e .

-Write your tests, make your changes then make sure all the tests still pass:
+Write your tests, make your changes then make sure your tests (and all the other tests) still pass:

-Then push your changes back to GitHub and raise a pull request.
+Then push your changes back to GitHub and raise a pull request through the web pages.

 $ git push